sigcsets/sigcse2022/_authors/posters.md

 ### Important Dates

-* TBD
+* __January 29 2021 AOE__ - Submit PDF of your poster through the submission form emailed to corresponding authors
+* __February 12 2021 AOE__ - (OPTIONAL) Submit 1-2min teaser video through the submission form emailed to corresponding authors

 ### How will I be presenting my work?
 (Posters)

-Authors should prepare a poster as usual, a PDF of which will be submitted as part of the presentation and will be made available to attendees roughly two weeks before the Technical Symposium begins on Pathable.
-Attendees will have the opportunity to access all available content during the weeks leading up to the Symposium and will have access for a year following the end of the Symposium.
+Authors should prepare a poster as usual, a PDF of which is required to be submitted by January 29th and will be made available to attendees roughly two weeks before the Technical Symposium begins on Pathable.
+Prepare the Poster keeping in mind the following:
+* Use landscape orientation using a 16:9 widescreen aspect ratio, you can achieve this by setting the size of the poster to be 64" wide by 36" high.
+* Use resolution of 2560 by 1440 so that the text and images are readable and not blurry when zoomed in.
+* Test different zoom levels of your PDF to ensure content is accessible

+Poster authors have the **option to submit a prerecorded "teaser" presentation 1-2 minutes long** which provides attendees a brief audio/video explanation of the work to be presented in the poster and to be discussed during its live presentation.
+Authors are encouraged to use this opportunity to concisely highlight their work, seeking to peak the interest of registrants to attend the live poster presentation; authors should focus the video presentation on the work/research presented in the poster.

+Attendees will have the opportunity to access all available content on Pathable during the weeks leading up to the Technical Symposium and will have access for a year following the end of the Symposium.

 Posters Track chairs will be in touch with presenters soon with more information about presenting.